Welcome to Hill County Extension Service

 Agriculture still remains the leading industry today, with agricultural commodities sales averaging about $70,000,000 annually.
 Other than agriculture, Hill County is economically driven by light industry and retail outlets.

-For over 100 years, Texas AgriLIFE Extension has been active in Hill County, seeking to respond to the community-based needs of the people and to provide quality outreach and educational programs to Hill County citizens.
+For over 100 years, Texas A&M AgriLife Extension Service has been active in Hill County, seeking to respond to the community-based needs of the people and to provide quality outreach and educational programs to Hill County citizens.
 Hill County is home to 4 county extension agents that specialize in the areas of entomology, 4-H and youth development, family and consumer science, and agriculture and natural resources.
 Extension work in Hill County centers around promoting and improving the health and well-being of county citizens, improving environmental stewardship, improving the economic competitiveness, viability and stability of the county, and promoting life skills and leadership in youth and adults in the county.

 Courthouse photo courtesy www.co.hill.tx.us